Julie-Fabre/bombcell/README.md

 <img align="left" src="https://github.com/Julie-Fabre/bombcell/blob/master/images/bombcell_logo_crop_small_flame.png" width=50% height=50%>

-Bombcell is a set of tools to evaluate recorded unit quality and extract unit ephys properties.
-Bombcell works with units recorded with Neuropixel probes (3A, 1.0 and 2.0, recorded with SpikeGLX or OpenEphys) and spike-sorted with kilosort.
-It classifies the unit into three categories: single units, multi-units and noise units, with an option to keep or remove non-somatic spikes.
+BombCell is a powerful toolkit designed to evaluate the quality of recorded units and extract essential electrophysiological properties.
+It is specifically tailored for units recorded with Neuropixel probes (3A, 1.0, and 2.0) using SpikeGLX or OpenEphys and spike-sorted with Kilosort.

-Not yet published.
-Please cite xxx.
+Please note that BombCell is currently unpublished.
+If you find BombCell useful in your work, we kindly request that you acknowledge its contribution by citing xxx.

-Preliminary versions of bombcell were used in:
+Preliminary versions of BombCell have been utilized in the following studies:

-- [Peters et al., Nature, 2021](https://www.nature.com/articles/s41586-020-03166-8) to define real, well isolated striatal units and classify them into MSNs, FSIs and TANs.
-See the script `bc_selectAndClassifyStriatum`(work in progress) to classify striatal cells in the same way.
+[Peters et al., Nature, 2021](https://www.nature.com/articles/s41586-020-03166-8).
+This study employed BombCell to define real, well-isolated striatal units and classify them into MSNs, FSIs, and TANs.
+You can refer to the script bc_selectAndClassifyStriatum (work in progress) to classify striatal cells in a similar manner.

-- [Peters et al., Cell Reports, 2022](https://www.cell.com/cell-reports/fulltext/S2211-1247(22)01337-7) to to define real, well isolated pre-frontal cortex units.
+- [Peters et al., Cell Reports, 2022](https://www.cell.com/cell-reports/fulltext/S2211-1247(22)01337-7).
+BombCell was utilized in this study to define real, well-isolated pre-frontal cortex units.

 Table of contents: